jetbrains-academy/CppBasics/WarmUp/MovingOn/LimitsOfPossible/task.md

 As you can guess, the problem is due to the definition of an array with the size equal to `count`.

-`COUNT` is a constant, its value is **static**, and it is known before the program is run, that is, at **compile-time**.
+`COUNT` is a constant, its value is **static**, and it is known before the program is run, that is, at **compile time**.
 It means that when we define an array of size equal to `COUNT`, the size of this array can already be calculated and the required amount of memory can be allocated.

-Contrary to the above, `count` is a variable and its value is **dynamic** – it is not known before the program is run, that is, it is known only at **run-time**.
+Contrary to the above, `count` is a variable and its value is **dynamic** – it is not known before the program is run, that is, it is known only at **run time**.
 Thus, the amount of memory needed to be allocated cannot be calculated apriori, and the program build fails.